blkfltchr/troutlakeholdings-com-2.0/blog/2022-06-15-holding-company-canada.md

 ---
 slug: holding-company-canada
 title: The Canadian Guide to Starting A Holding Company
-description: What is a holding company and do you need one?
+description: What is a holding company and what are the benifits
 authors: [blake]
 ---